 This paper serves to provide city leaders, policymakers, transportation agencies, and researchers with a framework for measuring real-world access to jobs by various modes and to inform solutions for increasing access equitably and sustainably.
 This effort is part of NUMO's Research Collaborative, which was established to fund research on actionable ways to reduce single-occupancy car trips.
 In the spring of 2020, members of the Research Collaborative met to propose, discuss, and vote on projects proposed by members.
-Following an asynchronous rank-choice voting process, a proposal from Christina Stacy of the Urban Institute on using new mobility data in urban accessibility analysis emerged as the winner.
+Following an asynchronous rank-choice voting process, a proposal from D. Taylor Reich and Dana Yanocha from the Institute for Transportation and Development Policy (ITDP) on using new mobility data in urban accessibility analysis emerged as the winner.
 The project was tendered in a competitive request for proposals, through which Transport for Cairo was selected to undertake the project in collaboration with NUMO and other Research Collaborative members.